TCB Band: Reunions (1979, 1981, 1987, 1997–present)

 The TCB Band reunited with a new lineup to record their own album in 1979 of covers of Elvis Presley songs as a tribute.
 They also reunited in 1981 as the backing band for Tony Sheridan, augmented by Klaus Voormann and again mostly featuring Sheridan's recordings of Elvis Presley songs.

-Several members of the TCB band (Glen Hardin on piano, James Burton on lead guitar, Jerry Scheff on upright bass, and Ron Tutt on drums) also played with Roy Orbison in his 1987 live performance Roy Orbison and Friends, A Black and White Night.
+In July 1987, Burton, Hardin, Tutt, and Scheff reunited to participate in a British television special (Love Me Tender: A Tribute to the Music of Elvis Presley) featuring many British and American musicians, some of whom were Presley's contemporaries; the TCB Band backed Roger Daltrey of The Who for performances of "Mystery Train" and "Lawdy Miss Clawdy", and Daltrey and the TCB Band joined Carl Perkins for a performance of "Blue Suede Shoes".
+The special aired in August 1987.
+In September 1987, Burton, Scheff (who played double bass instead of electric bass), Hardin, and Tutt reunited again to serve as the core of the backing band for Presley's contemporary Roy Orbison for his TV special and live album titled Roy Orbison and Friends, A Black and White Night.

-Burton, Hardin, Scheff and Tutt reunited again in 1997 to perform Elvis: The Concert, with John Wilkinson rejoining for the 25th anniversary concert in Memphis.
-Since then, Burton, Hardin, Tutt and Scheff have toured frequently together, typically backing Austrian singer Dennis Jale and his band, mostly playing music from Elvis Presley's catalogue.
+Burton, Hardin, Scheff, and Tutt reunited again in 1997 to perform Elvis: The Concert, with John Wilkinson rejoining for the 25th anniversary concert in Memphis.
+Since then, Burton, Hardin, Tutt and Scheff have toured frequently together in various formats, including the Elvis: The Concert tours and special Elvis: The Concert shows during the annual Elvis Week festival organized by EPE and Graceland.
+They have also often backing UK-based singer Jenson Bloomer and Austrian singer Dennis Jale and his band, mostly playing music from Elvis Presley's catalogue.
 They have also backed Greg Page of the Wiggles for two solo albums and some live concerts.